ChicoState/TownHall/vault.md

 As a user, I want to invite other users to the project.

 As a user, I want to be able to share snippets of code with other group members.

+As a user, I want an email if there is a new post every couple hours.

+As a group administrator, I want to see if the members of my group have viewed group messages.